Saving & Spending Budgeting & Expenses

 mature woman sitting on couch at home reviewing bills

 Autopay is a convenient way to make sure bills are paid on time each month without having to worry about late fees.
-For instance, putting the mortgage or rent on autopay can give you peace of mind.
+For instance, putting the mortgage or rent on autopay can give you peace of mind that you won't miss a big payment with a hefty penalty fee.

 However, not all bills are great candidates for autopay.
 If you want to get ahead financially, then it might be wise to be extra careful and avoid paying the following bills with autopay.